LiuMing-Hui/LiuMing-Hui.github.io/_pages/about.md

 My research interests is AI Safety, including Deepfake Detection, Security and Reliability of Diffusion Models, and Multi-modal Computing.

 ## News
-2025.10: One paper was accepted by ACM ToMM!

 2025.9: One paper was accepted by NeurIPS 2025!

-2025.7: One paper was accepted by ACM MM 2025!

-2025.6: Two papers were accepted by ICCV 2025!

-2025.3: One paper was accepted by IJCAI 2025!

-2024.7: Two papers were accepted by ACM MM 2024!

-2023.9: One paper was accepted by ACM ToMM!

-2023.7: One paper was accepted by ACM MM 2023!

-2023.3: One paper was accepted by ACM ToMM!